Trying to find the best cheap rowing machine on the market has been a bit of an uphill climb.

 For starters, the entire unit is engineered to work in conjunction with your smart phone or your tablet over the latest Bluetooth 4.2 wireless connection.

-A Bluetooth LCD monitor upfront gives you real-time information about your work out as well, helping you to stay motivated as you push through the burn and get in a couple more repetitions.
+A Bluetooth LCD digital monitor upfront gives you real-time information about your work out as well, helping you to stay motivated as you push through the burn and get in a couple more repetitions.

 Assembly is easy, the price tag is (surprisingly) affordable, and the overall experience is a lot of fun.